msysbio/microbetag/docs/cytoApp.md

-Further, you may selecet among a list of annotations under the `PhenDb/FAPROTAX filters` with `AND` and `OR` relationships.
+Further, you may select among a list of annotations under the `PhenDb/FAPROTAX filters` with `AND` and `OR` relationships.
-For example, I was curios about the Nitrite-oxidizing bacteria (NOB) on my network
+For example, I was curious about the Nitrite-oxidizing bacteria (NOB) on my network

 ![NOB](../assets/images/app/NOB.png)